Kim Wilde (album): Critical response

+Chart performance

-Kim Wilde entered the UK Albums Chart at No. 10, moving into the Top 3 the next week; the album was certified Gold by the BPI for sales exceeding 100,000 copies.
+Kim Wilde entered the UK Albums Chart at No. 10, moving into the top 3 the next week; the album was certified gold by the BPI for sales exceeding 100,000 copies.
 During promotion, Kim's band consisted of Ricky Wilde, James Stevenson and later boyfriend Calvin Hayes, who also appeared on the sleeve of the album.
 Kim later commented that, at that time in the industry, it was passé for a female to attempt to launch a serious career in pop music on her own, and that the backing band had been shown on the sleeve to give credibility to the album.
 Still, she was accused of trying to copy the allure of US band Blondie.
 The album was released in North America on 6 April 1982, reaching No. 86 in the US and No. 42 in Canada.

 Track listing

 All songs written by Ricky Wilde and Marty Wilde, except where noted.